24 Oct The knowledge Pyramid and AI

 For example, knowledge-driven technology could be the technology behind self-driving cars.
-The software that controls the self-driving cars is based on advanced AI algorithms.
+The software that controls self-driving cars is based on advanced AI algorithms.

 A way to understand the difference between AI and IT is to look at how they work with information as a Hiraki.
 The concept can be illustrated as a pyramid, also known as the knowledge pyramid.
 The pyramid shows different levels of enriched knowledge.

-It shaped like a pyramid because the upper layers are based on the lower ones.
+It is shaped like a pyramid because the upper layers are based on the lower ones.
 Meaning, for each step you go up, more knowledge is added, and it is assumed that you master the lower layers before an upper layer can be realized.